EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: math

-What: This project establishes a collaborative group of elementary math coaches/TOSAs within Oregon.
-The collaborative group will discuss and unpack ways to support teachers to meet the mathematical needs of students, especially those that have historically been marginalized from our math classrooms.
-We will make connections and build relationships that will move learning forward for the entire state for many years to come.
+What: This project established a collaborative group of elementary math coaches/TOSAs within Oregon.
+The collaborative group discussed and unpacked ways to support teachers to meet the mathematical needs of students, especially those that have historically been marginalized from our math classrooms.
+They made connections and built relationships that will move learning forward for the entire state for many years to come.

 Teaching literacy